Military history of African Americans: World War I

 Prospective Black enlistees in the war effort were turned away, in large part because there were not enough segregated Black units to take them in.
+It was also clear that the drafting system favoured young white men over young black men, for various reasons.
+The Georgia selective service system 1917, saw a local draft board sending a new detailed classification questionnaire to all registrants.
+This helped to pick out the men deemed perfect to draft but often overlooked healthy African American men.
+For example, Marvin Kirk, a 21 year old African American man with no wife or children, who did not seek exemption from the draft and was in good health, did not get called up for service until August 11, 1917.

+The Coweta County local board and its selective service system operated in the assumption that Black men did not have the agency to join the US military during WWI.
+Kirk had a draft number of 395 and the Coweta draft board reached up all the way to number 1283 to fill its 1917 quota, meaning Kirk was not in danger of being conscripted until all men in classes I and II were called.
+It was also common for African American men to face disputes for them to be drafted during WWI, from White Southern planters, opposing on the grounds that it would affect their regional agricultural economy by removing labourers and allowing them to serve in the war instead.

 Those Blacks who were successfully enlisted were kept in the same restricted channels of their civil lives.
 Segregated transportation took them to segregated military bases and regiments that were rarely deployed to much more than the tasks of support and maintenance.
+Black men made up a third of the army's labour force.
 And in those jobs they were subject to treatment of indignities by white officers such as eating in the rain, having no facilities to wash clothes or bath, no toilets and sleeping in tents with no floors.
+In some quarters.
+African Americans were so cramped that they walked on trunks to move about the room.

 Still, many African Americans volunteered to join the military following America's entry into the war.
 By the time of the armistice with Germany on November 11, 1918, over 200,000 African Americans had served with the American Expeditionary Force on the Western Front, while 170,000 remained in the United States.